History of Cincinnati Union Terminal: Background

 Cincinnati was a major center of railroad traffic in the late 19th and early 20th century, especially as an interchange point between railroads serving the Northeastern and Midwestern states with railroads serving the South.
 The city's stations were not effective for interchanges: only one of Cincinnati's seven railroads operated through the city; for all the others Cincinnati was a terminal point.
 For travelers passing through the city by rail, they would often have to travel between two of the city's five stations, forcing them to navigate local transit themselves.
 It also required companies like the Louisville and Nashville Railroad to split its operations between two stations.
 Additionally, the stations were cramped, because they were not large enough to support the city's passenger traffic.
 Cincinnati's stations were also located close to the Ohio River, which was prone to flooding and would frequently render the buildings useless.
 After the Great Flood of 1884, railroad presidents began seeking one major terminal located far from the river.
+Alderman Robert J. O'Brien was also an advocate for a unified railway station for the city.